eruption-project/eruption/README.md

 $ EDITOR=nano sudoedit /root/.config/pulse/client.conf
 ```

-And then add the following lines:
+and then add the following lines:

 ```
 autospawn = no